The Jewett-Cressey House, 39 Pleasant St., Rowley MA (1732)

 John and Hannah Mighill Perley

 “John Perley was called captain.
 He might have been a sea captain, as one of his brothers and his son were.
-He married Lucy Holland, daughter of Joseph and Mary, in Linebrook, 2 May, 1765.
-She was born in Ipswich, where she was baptized 7 Jan., 1738.
-She died in Linebrook, 21 Feb., 1766.
-He married, second, Hannah Mighill of Rowley, 21 Sept., 1769.
-He was drowned, 28 Nov., 1811, at the age of sixty-eight years.
-His widow survived him only about ten months, dying 8 Sept., 1812, at the age of fifty-nine years.
-His first child was born in Linebrook, the other children in Rowley.
+He married Lucy Holland, daughter of Joseph and Mary, in Linebrook, on 2 May 1765.
+She was born in Ipswich, where she was baptized on 7 Jan.
+1738.
+She died in Linebrook, on 21 Feb., 1766.
+He married, second, Hannah Mighill of Rowley, on 21 Sept., 1769.
+He drowned on 28 Nov.
+1811, at the age of sixty-eight years.
+His widow survived him only about ten months, dying on 8 Sept.
+1812, at the age of fifty-nine years.
+His first child was born in Linebrook, and the other children in Rowley.
 Hannah’s descent was honorable.
 Her father, born 17l5, was Nathaniel Mighill, Esq., and her mother was Elizabeth Appleton, daughter of Col. Samuel Appleton.
 Her grandfather, born 1684, was Capt.
 Nathaniel Mighill, active against the Indians, and her grandmother was Priscilla Pearson, a descendant of John who built the first fulling mill and clothier’s works in America.
 Her great-grandfather, born 1651, was Stephen Mighill (son of Thomas the immigrant and his wife Ellen), who married Sarah Phillips, daughter of Rev. Samuel Phillips, second minister of Rowley, and Sarah Appleton, daughter of Samuel Appleton of Ipswich.

 Captain and Mrs. Nathaniel M. Perley